 In fast-paced texts that darted from phone to phone, Marina invited me to a talk that she thought I was going to be interested in.
 Yaa Gyasi was speaking at the University of Michigan and Marina thought I had to be there.
 I’d read and reviewed Homegoing and I was more than ready to sit through a conversation with the author.
 In between inviting me and both of us nursing the hope that my schedule would not be too crazy in the quarter of 2018, Marina asked me about Southern African literature and if I’d read a lot of it.
 I’d not read much.
 However, NoViolet Bulawayo’s We Need New Names and J.M Coetzee’s Disgrace were books I knew I was going to reference and recommend for many years to come.
 Our conversation advanced and Marina suggested I read Gaile Parkin’s Baking Cakes in Kigali.
 Days later, I screamed as I opened a birthday package from Afi.
 One of the books was Baking Cakes In Kigali!

 The opening scenes of the novel present us Angel, a cake maker from Tanzania who lives in Kigali with her husband and grandchildren.
 Right from the very beginning of the novel, I get pleasantly surprised at how diverse the characters presented are.
-They are from Somalia, are Somali-Italian, from Kenya, Egypt, British, Uganda, Japan and the protagonist herself is from Tanzania; all of these characters are in Kigali for different reasons mostly professional.
+They are from Somalia, are Somali-Italian, from Kenya, Egypt, Britian, Uganda, Japan and the protagonist herself is from Tanzania; all of these characters are in Kigali for different reasons mostly professional.
 The novel gathers momentum with the subtle discussion of topics spanning serious topics such as the wrong perceptions surrounding feminism, stereotypes that different countries have about each other, the preference of male children over female children in some African communities and topics as banal as daily gossip erupting from the proximity of humans to each other.
 One of the scenes that left me laughing was one in which the object of gossip was referred to by a coded name only the gossips knew.
-The former’s secret name was CIA just because it was generally believed that contrary to the former’s claims to be working with an American organization, it was strongly believed that he was really working for a the CIA.
-This act of naming to facilitate gossip is so relatable and funny and adds that authentic feel to this endearing novel.
+The former’s secret name was CIA just because it was generally believed that contrary to the former’s claims to be working with an American organization, it was strongly believed that he was really working for the CIA.
+This act of code naming to facilitate gossip is so relatable and funny and adds that authentic feel to this endearing novel.